 The results identify potential drivers of microbiome structure among sequenced corals, and highlight the value of comparative analysis for supporting or refuting whether specific host traits underlie differences in microbiome structure between animal species.
-They further support the idea that different regions of coral anatomy differ not just in microbiome composition, but also in responsiveness to host traits — with the parts of the coral that are most strongly linked to host traits sometimes being a surprise.
+They further support the idea that different regions of coral anatomy differ not just in microbiome composition, but also in responsiveness to host traits.
+While we had hypothesized that coral tissue microbiomes would be most responsive to changes in host innate immune gene repertoire over evolution, the portion of coral anatomy that most strongly correlated with innate immunity proved to be a surprise.

 Methods

+Coral sampling and microbiome analysis